Msgasu/Smart_ED/README.md

 # Smart ED - Educational Management System

 Smart ED is a comprehensive educational management system designed to streamline the learning experience for students, teachers, and guardians.
 The system provides features for course management, assignment tracking, grade monitoring, and performance analytics.
+It also has features for presbopic users.

 ## Features